 Whether they dehumidify effectively depends on your location.
 In moderately humid climates, they will likely remove enough moisture to keep your home comfortable.
 In extremely humid climates, they may struggle to keep up.

 How Much Does a Mini-Split Dehumidify?

-A ductless mini-split can dehumidify by up to 30% compared to traditional air conditioners.
-However, you can invest in a mini-split system with a dehumidifying mode.
+A ductless mini-split can dehumidify by up to 30% more compared to traditional air conditioners.
+Most mini split models have a “dry mode” that will help to dehumidify.

-Mini-split heat pumps can manage normal humidity levels, but they won’t get rid of enough moisture if your furniture is always drenched.
-So instead, increase the unit’s size and get one with a drying mode if you’re determined to use a mini-split system.
+Mini-split heat pumps can manage normal humidity levels, but they won’t get rid of enough moisture if you experience continuous humid weather.

 Can a Mini-Split System Act as a Dehumidifier?

 A ductless mini-split will reduce humidity to an extent.
 The cooling process naturally removes moisture from the air.

 In most climates, this will be enough to keep you comfortable.
 If your system is functioning properly and still can’t keep levels below 60%, a dehumidifier should be added.
 Even if you get a small, portable unit, it will help immensely.